medinaanthony4793/Opener/README.md

 }
 ```

-`redirectRules` are only supported by Opener version 1.5.8 and above.
+`redirects` are only supported by Opener version 1.5.8 and above.

 ## Minify Script